Posted on Nov 08, 2019

 Benign liver lesions can also obscure liver scans - making a liver appear to be scarred when it is not.
 A second opinion from an expert subspecialty radiologist is the best way to ensure an accurate diagnosis.

-FibroScan measures scarring by measuring the stiffness of your liver.
+FibroScan measures the stiffness of your liver to help determine the degree of scarring.
 Your healthcare provider will use your FibroScan fibrosis result and your medical history to determine your fibrosis score.

 Depending on where you are, there are several different scoring systems used in a Fibroscan.
 Most imaging centers, however, use a 5-point scoring system to grade the degree of liver fibrosis.

-To figure out your grade, you will receive the table below is used to match disease-specific kPa’s with fibrosis scores.
-To use the chart, patients would match their kPa to score with their disease, find the range that includes their fibrosis result, and then look at the top of that column to see the fibrosis score.
+Once a fibrosis result has been determined, the chart below is used to calculate the fibrosis grade.
+Patients can match their kPa result with their disease, find the range that includes their fibrosis result, and then look at the top of that column to see the fibrosis score.

-Sometimes, patients may also receive a score (A0 - A3) grading the degree of inflammation - A0 meaning no inflammation and A3 meaning severe inflammation.
+Sometimes, patients may also receive a score ranging from A0 to A3.
+This is used to indictae the degree of inflammation - A0 meaning no inflammation and A3 meaning severe inflammation.

 Fortunately, when caught early enough, some cases of fibrosis can be reversed by lifestyle changes.